zero2one/drupal7-skeleton/README.md

 	$ cp default.config.sh config.sh

+Create a database that can be used for this instance.
-Edit the configuration file, fill in the blanks.
+Edit the configuration file, fill in the Database credentials and other pertinenet details.

 #### Run the install script